Zinal001/pluginloader/README.md

 Please note that if plugin folder does not contain valid `__init__.py` and `plugin.json`, it will not be loaded!

 ## API Reference

 We are currently working on some basic API docs for Python.
 For more game API info use ILspy or JustDecompile.
-We are still trying to find out, what can we achieve.
+Both IR and PL are still under heavy development, be patient please!

 ## Donate